astorfi/CNTK-World/docs/tutorials/installation/README.rst

 Build Python APIs
 ~~~~~~~~~~~~~~~~~

-The step-by-step procedure is as fllows:
+The step-by-step procedure is as follows:

 * Make sure ``SWIG`` is installed.
 * Make sure Anaconda, Miniconda or any other environment (which contains conda environment) is installed.